solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 Generally the command `$ . env.sh ssl` is the most useful - it sets up the environment variables to work against a real appoptics collector.
 This is used during the test suite to verify that basic connectivity exists.
+It does require `AO_TOKEN_STG` be defined with a valid service key.

 ## Testing